leotrixofficial/SampleStepSequencer/README.md

 # SampleStepSequencer
-A very basic sample step sequencer I made in Java.
+A very basic sample step sequencer made in Java.

+To run this sequencer, simply execute the SampleStepSequencer.jar file included in the repository!

 Current features:
   -Sequencer steps